codecounselor/codecounselor.github.io/_drafts/2015-11-05-agile-testing.md

 1. Release Milestone (Integration/System/UI) - These may be tests that require manual intervention or carry some form of higher cost.

 ## How can you get started?
 There is no shortage of tools which make promises to ease the burden of automated testing.
 The truth is that testing requires the same level of engineering rigor as that of your production system.
 Be wary of vendors who make promises of trival record and playback features.
-As you begin to develop a test strategy, take the following into consideration:
+As you begin to develop a test strategy, take the following concerns into consideration:

 1. How will you properly isolate your tests from each other?
 Account for things like data conditioning, concurrent access to shared resources, and external dependencies.
 1. How will the team evaluate, plan, and ensure an acceptable level of test coverage in each of the testing levels mentioned above?